secretgogeta-kernels/Ciclone/README.md

 For instructions on how to compile the program in Linux for Windows (via MinGW), refer to the top of the file Cyclone.cpp.

 ## 🚧**VERSIONS**
+**V1.3**: Added the -s key to save candidates into the candidates.txt file.
+Added Hash160 to the statistics output  (AVX2 version!)
 **V1.2**: Added keys: -p (partial match -> writes to the candidates.txt file, example -p 6 (comparison of the first 6 HEX) and -j (jump forward after partial match, example -j 1000000) (AVX2 version!)
 **V1.1**: Speed up to 20% (AVX2 version!)
 **V1.0**: Release